stormalf/chibicc/README.md

 ## release notes

 1.0.22    Fixing ISS-149 some extended assembly not taken in account during libwebp compilation.
+Fixing ISS-156 fpie/pie/-fPIE not recognized by chibicc.
+Adding other parameters in ingored list.

 ## old release notes